duckduckgo/duckduckhack-docs/resources/screen-diff.md

 The tool produces three images: the two screenshots, **plus a visual diff of the two screenshots**.

-For example, you might use this tool to compare live screenshots between your development machine and production, or between beta and production, etc. It also supports multiple browsers.
+For example, you might use this tool to compare live screenshots between your development machine and production, or between beta and production, etc.

 ## Installation and Usage